MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Azure [public](/azure/public-multi-access-edge-compute-mec/overview) or [private](/azure/private-multi-access-edge-compute-mec/overview) multi-access edge compute (MEC) and 5G help optimize the costs of offloading data from devices.
 MEC-based IoT solutions enable low-latency data processing at the edge instead of on devices or in the cloud.
 Latency is 1-5 ms instead of the typical 100-150 ms for the cloud.
 MEC-based IoT solutions are flexible, and the devices themselves are inexpensive, operate with minimal maintenance, and use smaller, cheaper, and long-lasting batteries.
 MEC keeps data analytics, AI, and optimization functions at the edge, which keeps IoT solutions simple and inexpensive.

-In addition to serving as an edge processing, compute, and 5G communication device for IoT workloads, MEC serves other workloads as ammunication device to establish high-speed connections to the public cloud or remote sites.
+In addition to serving as an edge processing, compute, and 5G communication device for IoT workloads, MEC serves other workloads as a communication device to establish high-speed connections to the public cloud or remote sites.

 ### Azure IoT Edge